 Remove all of that and people are paying for food they want at a price they agree to, that covers the cost to provide it, without any additional transactions outside the place in which the product and service were provided.

 School lunches are getting more expensive.
-We are seeing fewer people buying them and those that do waste much of what they pay for.
+We are seeing fewer people buying them and those that do waste much of what they purchase.
 Kids are going hungry.
-Administrators are being forced to waste time and money chasing paperwork.
+Administrators are being forced to spend time and money chasing paperwork.
 And it will only get worse.
 How is any of that good for our kids?

-I would encourage New Hampshire legislators, including Democrats, to craft legislation that excludes us from this federal bureaucratic maze of nonsense and that returns local control to districts, school lunch managers, and the parents they all answer to.
-The end result would be local control, more affordable choices, decent food kids and parents are willing to pay for, and less wasted time and effort.
+I would encourage New Hampshire legislators, including Democrats, to craft legislation that excludes us from this federal bureaucratic maze of nonsense and that returns local control to districts, school lunch managers, and the parents to whom they answer.
+The result would be local control, more affordable choices, decent food kids and parents are willing to pay for, and less wasted time and effort.

 The left likes to talk about sensible bi-partisan solutions that solve problems.
 Here you go.
 Have at it.